carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190408.md

 14. Continued to complete online SF lessons about mobile setup and structure.
 15. Setup 12 more past mailings/notes for Campaigns structure.
 Imported 6.
 16. Asked TEK for original Client Services data import files
-17. Field inconsistencies status?  >> to another week
-18. Any new surprises?
-There is a definite need for training on Object Structure - but when and who?  and how to cleanup existing?  >> to another week
-19. Contacted SF support regarding XX issues?   >> to another week

 - - - -
 ### Quarterly Goals